What The April 2026 Tax Changes Mean For You

 3. National Minimum Wage

 As an Employer you have a legal obligation to be compliant.
 With this in mind, please refer to the table below.
-If, based on the table below, you find that you need to adjust your employee’s salary, you can do this via our Members Area or by calling one of the team.
+If, based on the table below, you find that you need to adjust your employee’s salary, you can do this via our Members Area or by calling our team on 020 3137 4401.

-The Statutory Payment Rates for Maternity Pay, Adoption Pay, Paternity Pay, Shared Parental Pay, and Parental Bereavement Pay have increased.
+The Statutory Payment Rates for Maternity Pay, Adoption Pay, Paternity Pay, Shared Parental Pay, and Parental Bereavement Pay have increased to £194.32.

 .